NiftyPET/NIMPA/README.rst

   :target: https://niftypet.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

-``nimpa`` is a stand-alone Python sub-package of NiftyPET_, dedicated to high-throughput processing and analysis of brain images, particularly those, which are acquired using positron emission tomography (PET) and magnetic resonance (MR).
-Although, it is an essential part of the *NiftyPET* package for seamless PET image reconstruction, NIMPA is equally well suited for independent image processing, including image trimming, upsampling and partial volume correction (PVC).
+NIMPA is a stand-alone Python sub-package of NiftyPET_, dedicated to high-throughput processing and analysis of brain images, particularly those, which are acquired using positron emission tomography (PET) and magnetic resonance (MR).
+Although, it is an essential part of the NiftyPET_ package for seamless PET image reconstruction, NIMPA is equally well suited for independent image processing, including image trimming, upsampling and partial volume correction (PVC).

 .. _NiftyPET: https://github.com/pjmark/NiftyPET